 Deliberation of the Ombudsman's annual report by the Eduskunta begins with a preliminary debate in a plenary session.
 The Ombudsman presents the report, which is then referred to the Constitutional Law Committee for deliberation.

 The Committee consults experts concerning the report and drafts a submission on it.
 When the submission has been completed, both it and the report are deliberated in a plenary session.

 At the end of this process, the Eduskunta adopts the Committee's submission.
 The submission and its deliberation by the Eduskunta set the guidelines for developing the functions of the Ombudsman.

-When a report of the Ombudsman or any other matter raised by him are being discussed in plenary session, he is entitled to be present and take part in the discussion.
+When a report by the Ombudsman or any other matter raised by him or her are being discussed in a plenary session, he or she is entitled to be present and take part in the discussion.